 - First Aid and Drug Abuse Prevention

 - Technological Awareness

 - And MORE!

-JROTC awards academic grades, but it’s true measure of success are the young people it motivates to stay in school and stay on track to graduate.
+JROTC awards academic grades, but its true measure of success is the young people it motivates to stay in school and stay on track to graduate.
 This program aids self-esteem development and strives to help students avoid negative influences.
 Ribbons and Merits of excellence are also rewarded to students who achieve above and beyond expectations.
-Several national and local organizations also award scholarships to JROTC students who have excelled in academics and decide to pursue further studies in college.

 - Act with integrity and personal accountability while leading others to succeed in a diverse and global workforce.